-Changes to the following residential policies are in effect in the fall in an effort to keep students and our communities safe:
+Changes to the following residential policies are in effect in an effort to keep students and our communities safe:

 - Residential visitation policy: No overnight guests allowed.
 This includes guests from within the campus community and those not living on campus.

-- Room change process: No room changes for fall 2020 allowed.
+- Room change process: No room changes for the 2020-21 academic year are allowed.
 Students who have problems with their room assignment are encouraged to reach out to their neighborhood community director to discuss other options.